blakedietz/blakedietz.me/content/posts/2022-05-31-data-phx-main/index.md

 end
 ```

 There aren't any references to passing the `:layout` param to LiveView anywhere.
-There is one key line here: `use ExoWeb, :live_view`.
+There is one key line here: `use MyAppWeb, :live_view`.
 If you open up `lib/my_app_web.ex` you'll see something similar to the following:

 ```elixir
 # ...